Kaninnat-phu/Cloud-Security-AI-Detector/README.md

 An autonomous cloud security operations system that detects, analyzes, and responds to threats in real time — without human intervention.

-Built as a portfolio project by a 3rd-year Network & Security student at Mahidol University (MUICT), targeting a Cloud Security Engineer career path.

 ---